Why wait three days for money you could receive now?

 - Fees and charges.
 All cheque cashing providers are likely to charge fees, but the question is how much?
 Some may charge you a flat fee, while others may charge you a percentage of the cheque amount.

 - Restrictions.
-Some providers may have restrictions as to the kinds of cheques they will cash, whether they be business, personal, government, etc. They are also likely to have limits on the cheque amount they are able to cash.
+Some providers may have restrictions as to the kinds of cheques they'll cash, whether they be business, personal, government or another type.
+They're also likely to have limits on the cheque amount they're able to cash.
 Check these restrictions before you apply.

 Is there anything you should avoid when you cash a cheque?